ofgarzon2662/mnist_ae/README.md

 • Add type hints and docstrings.
 Return the full, refactored code as a valid Python package structure.
 ```

+**What is SOLID?**  It’s a set of five design guidelines for maintainable OO code:

+* **S — Single Responsibility:** each module/class/function does one job.
+* **O — Open/Closed:** code is open for extension but closed for modification.
+* **L — Liskov Substitution:** derived classes can stand in for their base without breaking behaviour.
+* **I — Interface Segregation:** prefer many small, specific interfaces over one large general-purpose interface.
+* **D — Dependency Inversion:** depend on abstractions (interfaces), not concrete implementations.

 Spend some time on this step; clean structure pays off later.